 Each semester, Hereford offers one-credit short courses taught by our Fellows.
 The courses provide an opportunity for students to explore topics beyond their major or field of study.
-Courses are often held in the evenings and at Hereford.
-Students can register for the courses on SIS, indicating that they are a Hereford student in the enrollment request form.
+Courses are often held in the late afternoon or evening at Hereford.
+Students can register for the courses on SIS (INST 2550), indicating that they are a Hereford student in the enrollment request form.

 Roll-up your sleeves and get ready to spend time in Hereford's very own community garden!
 In this course, you will acquire a holistic understanding of gardening and farming.
 Starting with the soil, you will learn the best methods for cultivating a garden, including planting seeds, transplanting seedlings, preparing beds, and harvesting vegetables & herbs.

 Exiled: Examining Environmental & Social Upheaval Through Documentary Film, Thursdays 7-9

 Documentary film is an especially powerful medium for exploring the predicament of environmental and social displacement.
 Together we will watch and discuss 6 documentary films, each set in different countries (including the U.S., China, Uganda, Panama, Bangladesh, Fiji, Sudan, Kenya, and Maldives).
 Collectively these films provide an up-close look at some of the major contemporary causes and consequences of exile.
 We invite you to embark on this journey with us around the (human, non-human and inhuman) world in 6 documentaries!

 Re-Thinking the Student Experience at Hereford, Wednesday afternoons (Time TBD)

 Instructor: Schaeffer Somers